srsuttiratana/I-Kissed-A-Squirrel-and-I-Liked-It/README.md

 - BeachCity\Props\JukeBox<br>

 I think that's all the assets you need from Beach City.
 But if I'm missing one, let me know!<br>

+<b>Keeping Track of the Player's Score Across Levels</b><br>
+I created a file called "PlayerScore.xml".
+It should be in the GameSDK folder, because otherwise Lumberyard can't find it.
+It seems that there are problems with game tokens being transferred across different levels.
+So one of the solutions was to store the score in an xml file.
+Basically, I plan on having a game token in each level keep track of how many points the player has accumulated through the conversation.
+After the conversation is over, PlayerScore.xml will be opened and I will extract the score from it.
+I will then add the score from PlayerScore.xml to the game token.
+Then I will set the value in PlayerScore.xml to the game token's modified value, and save the xml document.
+It's weird because I can see that the xml file doesn't appear to have changed after the level.
+However, after I go through the conversation again, the score stored in the xml file has been saved from the last conversation (I can see through the debug log). <br>